Any evidence in suspected Syria gas attack likely remains, experts say

 Related

-The U.S. has blood and urine samples that have been tested, and the samples suggested the presence of both chlorine gas and an unnamed nerve agent, two U.S. officials familiar with the intelligence told NBC News a week after the suspected attack.
+Blood and urine samples tested by the United States suggested the presence of both chlorine gas and an unnamed nerve agent, two U.S. officials familiar with the intelligence told NBC News in the week after the suspected attack.

 The team from the OPCW had been delayed in accessing the site.
-U.S. State Department spokesperson Heather Nauert this week accused the Syrian government and Russian officials of preventing inspections and working to "sanitize" the locations and remove evidence.
+U.S. State Department spokeswoman Heather Nauert last week accused the Syrian government and Russian officials of preventing inspections and working to "sanitize" the locations and remove evidence.

-But if nerve agents were used, those substances "can stay for a long time," said Dr. Homer Venters, director of programs for Physicians for Human Rights.
+But if nerve agents were used, those substances "can stay for a long time," said Dr. Homer Venters, director of programs for Physicians for Human Rights, a U.S. nonprofit advocacy group.

-He said the organization went into Halabja, Iraq, in 1992, years after a suspected chemical weapons attack in 1988, and samples they collected still showed evidence of a gas attack on Kurdish villages.
+He said that when the organization went into Halabja, Iraq, in 1992, years after a suspected chemical weapons attack in 1988, samples still showed evidence of a gas attack on Kurdish villages.

-The United States, along with France and the United Kingdom, launched airstrikes aimed at suspected chemical weapons facilities in Syria last weekend.
+The United States, along with France and Britain, launched airstrikes aimed at suspected chemical weapons facilities in Syria last weekend.
 Pentagon officials said the strikes "significantly crippled" Assad's ability to deploy chemical weapons.

 Related

 Syria has denied using chemical weapons.
-Assad's ally Russia, which has military forces operating in the country, has also challenged the allegations.
-Russia on April 13 claimed the suspected chemical weapons attack was staged.
+Assad's ally Russia, which has military forces in the country, has also challenged the allegations.
+Russia claimed on April 13 that the suspected chemical weapons attack was staged.

-The OPCW said this week that a United Nations team sent to evaluate two sites that inspectors hoped to reach withdrew after being confronted by a large crowd at one site, and coming under small arms fire at a second site.
+The OPCW said last week that a U.N. team sent to evaluate two sites that inspectors hoped to reach withdrew after being confronted by a large crowd at one site and after coming under small arms fire at a second.

-Russian foreign ministry spokeswoman Maria Zakharova said the delays to the OPCW team were "unacceptable," in a statement Saturday.
+Russian Foreign Ministry spokeswoman Maria Zakharova said in a statement Saturday that the delays were "unacceptable."

-After its team of inspectors visited one site in Douma Saturday, the OPCW said it will evaluate next steps that could include another trip to the town.
+The OPCW said after its team of inspectors visited one site in Douma on Saturday that it will evaluate next steps that could include another trip to the town.

-Jeanne Guillemin, an expert in bioterrorism and a senior adviser at M.I.T.’s Security Studies Program, said Saturday that in addition to soil samples and munitions, the OPCW will look for biomedical evidence from autopsies and hospital records of survivors if possible.
+Jeanne Guillemin, an expert in bioterrorism and a senior adviser at that Security Studies Program at the Massachusetts Institute of Technology, said Saturday that in addition to soil samples and munitions, the OPCW will look for biomedical evidence from autopsies and hospital records of survivors if possible.

 "The fact that OPCW continued with its mission tells us the organization's experts still hoped, despite the 12-day delay, that its team could discover some reliable evidence," Guillemin said.

-More than 500,000 Syrians are estimated to have died in the ongoing conflict.
-The United Nations human rights office said in 2014 it would stop officially counting deaths due to the difficulty in obtaining accurate information.
-Millions have been displaced since pro-democracy protests exploded into a full-fledged civil war.
+More than 500,000 Syrians are estimated to have died in the conflict.
+The U.,N. human rights office said in 2014 that it would stop officially counting deaths because of the difficulty in obtaining accurate information.
+Millions of people have been displaced since pro-democracy protests exploded into a full-fledged civil war.

-Thousands of people — rebels and civilians — left Douma on buses to north Syria in the days after the suspected attack, believing they could not live under government authority after it retook the town.
+Thousands of people — rebels and civilians — left Douma on buses to north Syria in the days after the suspected attack, believing they couldn't live under government authority after it retook the town.

-The evacuations were the latest in a string of population transfers around the Syrian capital that have displaced more than 60,000 people as the government consolidates control again after seven years of civil war.
+The evacuations were the latest in a string of population transfers around the capital that have displaced more than 60,000 people as the government consolidates control again.